fcdoc/doc/en/flashduty/alter/past_incidents.md

 1. Incident Title
 2. Detailed Description of the Incident
-3. The service affected by the incident (usually extracted from the service tag)
+3. The service affected by the incident (generally extracted from the service tag)
-4. Alert objects in the incident (usually extracted from the resource tag)
+4. The alert object in the incident (generally extracted from the resource tag)

-When searching for historical incidents, the system only matches similar incidents that have been resolved within the current collaboration space.
+When searching for historical incidents, the system only matches similar incidents that have been resolved in the current collaboration space.

-## Frequently Asked Questions
+## FAQ

 |+| How far back can I view historical incidents?

     Currently, you can only view similar incidents within 30 days before the current incident.
 Over time, the system may delete historical data, in which case you may not be able to view historical incidents.

-    Regardless, for current incidents, you can review up to 30 days of historical data.
+    Regardless, for the current incident, you can review up to 30 days of historical data.

-|+| Can I mark that the current incident is not similar to historical incidents?
+|+| Can I mark the current incident as not similar to historical incidents?

     No, the system currently does not have a marking function.
 However, you can communicate and provide feedback to us through other channels.